 - Taxis around the island cost upwards of 10 euros (depending on how far you are going).

 - We booked a car for a couple of days during our stay with Pegasus as it was the most reasonably priced.
 The company also delivered the car to our hotel which was a really nice touch.
 Make sure you get insurance as the streets are notoriously narrow with solid brick walls flanking most.

 - Quad bikes are a popular way to traverse the island.
 Make sure your travel insurance covers motorbikes and quads, you wear a helmet and don’t drive drunk.
 There are many serious accidents on the island that you won’t see on anyone’s Instagram feed.

 Whether you are on your honeymoon, looking to impress your significant other or you simply want to splurge, Santa Marina Mykonos is the perfect hotel.
 I still dream about our stay at Santa Marina.
 The beauty of the resort itself, the personable service and the unrivalled location, it quickly became one of my favourite hotels in the world, and remains so today.
 Read our full experience here.

-Belvedere luxury hotel is the perfect choice for those who want to stay in the heart of Mykonos town, with a range of rooms and villas looking out to the pool or straight to the sparkling Aegean.
+Belvedere luxury hotel is the perfect choice for those who want to stay in the heart of Mykonos town, which is considered by many to be the best area to stay in Mykonos.
+Belvedere offers a range of rooms and villas looking out to the pool or straight to the sparkling Aegean.
 With yoga programs and packages and a beautiful in-house gym, guests can work off all of those cocktails or relax in the stunning Six Senses spa.
 Stroll the streets of Mykonos town from the hotel’s front door or relax at the rooftop pool and take in the sunset panorama.

 Kiki’s Tavern | Agios Sostis Beach